mikhalenia/chat_node/README.md

-This is the chat server which work using WebSockets and Redis as storage.
+This is the chat server which works using WebSockets and Redis as storage.

 Run command chatServer.js --help for read information about starting server.